 - By a physical examination and blood tests

-- A low thyroid stimulating hormone (TSH) level with a high thyroxine (T4) level indicate hyperthyroidism
+- A low thyroid stimulating hormone (TSH) level with a high thyroxine (T4) level indicates hyperthyroidism

 - Antithyroid drugs